 Get Them Involved

 School can be both an incredibly social and lonely experience.
-If your babe is shy or worried about meeting new friends (or not making any if they’re learning from home), consider getting them involved in after-school activities.
-Depending on what is open and safe in your area—whether it’s sports, clubs or volunteer opportunities—it’s a great way to meet other students and keep them busy.
+If your babe is shy or worried about meeting new friends (or not making any at all!), consider getting them involved in after-school activities.
+Depending on what they love—whether it’s sports, art clubs or volunteer opportunities—it’s a great way to meet other students and keep them busy.

 If there’s nothing they can participate in locally, try forming some online hangouts for your kids and their friends!
 A zoom study group or some online educational games might be just what they need!